 We estimate our valuation allowance by applying specific percentages against each reinsurance recoverable based on our counterparty's credit rating.
 The percentages applied are based on historical industry default statistics developed by major rating agencies and are then adjusted by us based on industry knowledge and our judgment and estimates.
 We also apply case-specific valuation allowances against certain recoveries we deem unlikely to be collected in full.
 We then evaluate the overall adequacy of the valuation allowance based on other qualitative and judgmental factors.
 At December 31, 2018, our reinsurance recoverable balance was \$2.4 billion (2017 - \$1.6 billion).
 Of this amount, 60.8% is fully collateralized by our reinsurers, 38.0% is recoverable from reinsurers rated A- or higher by major rating agencies and 1.2% is recoverable from reinsurers rated lower than A- by major rating agencies (2017 - 54.5%, 44.5% and 1.0%, respectively).
 The increase in our reinsurance recoverable balance during 2018 was principally related to the 2018 Large Loss Events (as defined herein).
-Similarly, the increase during 2017 was primarily the result of reinsurance recoverables related to Hurricanes Harvey, Irma and Maria and the Mexico City Earthquake (the "Q3 2017 Catastrophe Events"), the wildfires in California during the fourth quarter of 2017 (the "Q4 2017 California Wildfires") and losses associated with aggregate loss contracts (the "2017 Aggregate Losses" and collectively with the Q3 2017 Catastrophe Events and the Q4 2017 California Wildfires, the "2017 Large Loss Events").
+Similarly, the increase during 2017 was primarily the result of reinsurance recoverables related to Hurricanes Harvey, Irma and Maria and the Mexico City Earthquake (the "Q3 2017 Catastrophe Events"), the wildfires in California during the fourth guarter of 2017 (the "Q4 2017 California Wildfires") and losses associated with aggregate loss contracts (the "2017 Aggregate Losses" and collectively with the Q3 2017 Catastrophe Events and the Q4 2017 California Wildfires, the "2017 Large Loss Events").
 The reinsurers with the three largest balances accounted for 15.5%, 6.7% and 6.5%, respectively, of our reinsurance recoverable balance at December 31, 2018 (2017 - 10.4%, 7.5% and 7.3%, respectively).
 The valuation allowance recorded against reinsurance recoverable was \$9.0 million at December 31, 2018 (2017 - \$7.0 million).
-The three largest company-specific components of the valuation allowance represented 16.2%, 14.8% and 12.3%, respective
+The three largest companyspecific components of the valuation allowance represented 16.2%, 14.8% and 12.3%, respectively, of our total valuation allowance at December 31, 2018 (2017 - 11.1%, 9.2% and 8.4%, respectively).